kiiroisenko786/Cardstop/README.md

 C#, .NET 7 & 8, .NET MVC, HTML, CSS, JS, Ajax, SQL, SSMS, Visual Studio 2022 and Azure.

 ## Cardstop Demo Gallery
-As the Azure free trial credit allotared for this project has now expired, screenshots of the features and functionality of this project are available
+As the Azure free trial credit allocated for this project has now expired, screenshots of the features and functionality of this project are available
 <a href="//imgur.com/a/oI3H8ZC"> in this gallery</a>